gitbls/sdm/Docs/Disk-Encryption.md

 ## btrfs rootfs notes

-sdm can be used to create an encrypted rootfs with the btrfs file system.
+sdm can be used to create an encrypted rootfs that uses the btrfs file system.

 * Use the `--convert-root btrfs` when burning the disk.
 * If you want the rootfs to fill the remainder of the disk, add `--expand-root` to the burn command.